BestTimesToVisit.com Logo

 money

 While credit cards are accepted in larger hotels and some restaurants, cash is king in Nosy Be, especially for smaller purchases and local markets.
-Exchange some Euros or USD upon arrival at the airport or a reputable bank in Hell-Ville, and keep smaller denominations handy for tuk-tuks and street vendors.
-ATMs can be unreliable, so don't count on them as your sole source of funds.
+Exchange some Euros or USD upon arrival at the airport or a bank in Hell-Ville for Malagasy Ariary (MGA).
+Don't rely solely on ATMs, as they can be unreliable or run out of cash.

 transport